8838drake/Bede.Less/README.md

 Hex values and LESS variables should be used to create transparent colours to create consistency and improve readability.

 ##Pseudo Elements
-Pseudo elements such as `before`, `after` and `nth-child` should be separated with two colons and pseudo states should be separated with a single colon.
+Pseudo elements such as `before` and `after` as well as CSS3 text styles like `first-letter` should be separated with two colons and pseudo states and `nth-child` elements should be separated with a single colon.

 #####Good
 ```less